Learn Together, Grow Together

 - Identifying and implementing an IDEA-related project within your organization during the program

-Learn more about the cohort experience in this Information Session interview with some of our current participants.
+Learn more about the cohort experience in this Information Session interview with a few of our cohort participants.

 2022-2023 Cohort Program Participants